 (2) Minimum grade point average of 2.0

-The Department of Criminology offers its students the opportunity to take part in independent study with a Criminology professor.
-The student must schedule a meeting with the faculty member to discuss the potential independent study, and submit a typewritten proposal of the independent study to the faculty member.
+The Department of Criminology offers its students the opportunity to take part in independent study or independent research with a Criminology professor.
+The student must schedule a meeting with the faculty member to discuss the potential project and adhere to the application process.